mikecann/gatsby_mikecann.co.uk/content/posts/battletabs-ships-and-fleets-update/battletabs-ships-and-fleets-update.md

 A fleet contains 4 ships which each have a [special ability](https://www.battletabs.com/how-to-play-battletabs-v2/) that they can use.

-Some ships live in multiple fleets but they are carefully tuned so that each fleet has an play style.
+Some ships live in multiple fleets but they are carefully tuned so that each fleet has a specific play style.

-For example the "Reveal & Snipe" fleet is high risk vs high reward fleet that revolves around discovering the location of the enemy ships with "Reveal" abilities then taking them out in one hit with the Coracle.
+For example the "Reveal & Snipe" fleet is high risk vs high reward fleet that revolves around discovering the location of the enemy ships with "Reveal" abilities then taking them out in one hit with the "Snipe" ability of the Coracle.

 [![](./reveal-and-snipe.png)](./reveal-and-snipe.png)